-Welcome to our yard and garden tour!
+Welcome to our cottage's yard and garden tour!
 Sit down with a cup of coffee and scroll through most of the areas that make up our acre property in our semi-rural Oregon town (we're only 10-15 minutes from town).

 Cottage Garden Tour

 To see what our house looked like before, including the front garden, visit: